Arthur Curry (DC Extended Universe): King of Atlantis

 One year after Steppenwolf's defeat, Curry begins to engage in more vigilantism, officially gaining the moniker Aquaman from the media much to his chagrin.
 He confronts pirates hijacking a Russian Akula-class submarine.
 Their leader, Jesse Kane, is killed in a failed attempt to kill Curry, and his son David vows revenge.
 Orm Marius, King of Atlantis and Curry's half-brother, convinces King Nereus of Xebel to help unite Atlantis and attack the surface world for polluting the oceans.
 Nereus notes that if Orm unites all four kingdoms, he will receive the title of Ocean Master, commander of the most powerful force on the planet.

 Mera, who is betrothed to Orm, refuses to help them and tries to recruit Curry to stop the war.
 She gains his trust by saving Curry's father Thomas from a tsunami summoned by Orm.
 Curry reluctantly accompanies Mera to a rendezvous with Vulko, who urges Curry to find the Trident of Atlan, a magic artifact of Atlantis' first ruler, to reclaim his rightful place as king.
 They are ambushed by Orm's men, and Curry is captured.
 He is chained and presented to Orm, who blames him and the surface for Atlanna's death.
-Orm offers Curry an opportunity to leave forever, but Cury challenges him to a duel in a ring of underwater lava.
+Orm offers Curry an opportunity to leave forever, but Curry challenges him to a duel in a ring of underwater lava.
 Orm gains the upper hand and nearly kills Curry before Mera rescues him.

-Curry and Mera journey to the fallen Kingdom of the Deserters hidden under the Sahara desert, where the trident was forged, and unlock a holographic message that leads them to Sicily, Italy, where they retrieve the trident's coordinates.
+Curry and Mera journey to the fallen Kingdom of the Deserters hidden under the Sahara desert where the trident was forged and unlock a holographic message that leads them to Sicily, Italy.
+There they retrieve the trident's coordinates.
 The two are then attacked by David, who is now armed with Atlantean weapons and armor by Orm and calls himself Black Manta.
-Curry is caught off-guard and injured but manages to defeat David, and Mera destroys a tracking device from Orm disguised as a bracelet gifted to her.
-At their destination, Curry and Mera fend off amphibious monsters of the Trench, and a wormhole transports them to an uncharted sea at the center of the Earth.
+Curry is caught off-guard and injured, but manages to defeat David and Mera destroys a tracking device from Orm disguised as a bracelet gifted to her.
+At their destination, Curry and Mera fend off amphibious monsters of the Trench and a wormhole transports them to an uncharted sea at the center of the Earth.
 They are reunited with Atlanna, who, 20 years earlier, survived her banishment to the Trench and escaped to the uncharted sea, alive and well.

 Curry faces the Karathen, a mythical leviathan and keeper of the trident, and voices his determination to protect both Atlantis and the surface, proving his worth and reclaiming the trident, which grants him control over the seven seas.
 Curry and Mera, with the assistance of Karathen and the Trench, lead an army of marine creatures against Orm.
 Orm's followers embrace Curry as the true king upon learning he wields Atlan's trident.
 Curry defeats Orm in combat but spares his life, and Orm accepts his punishment after discovering that Curry has rescued their mother.
 Atlanna reunites with Thomas, while Curry ascends to the throne with Mera by his side.